rossmartin/app-store-scraper-reviews/README.md

 `numberOfReviews` (number) - The number of reviews to get.
 If this is not provided then all reviews will be fetched.

-`sleep` (number) - The time in ms to wait before each API request to get reviews.
-20 are grabbed per request.
+`sleep` (number) - The time in ms to wait before each API request to get the next 20 reviews.

 ### Response Example